kbrown01/Vizio_DirecTV/README.md

 You might not be in Windows.
 I am, hence the extra escape /'s.
 I put those commands in a text editor so I can easily copy/paste.

 Once you do this you will never need to do it again.
+You can actually go into settings on the TV and see the pairing.
+Unless the TV loses this pairing, you need not ever do it again.

 When you succeed at both steps, the second response would be like this:

 ```
 {"STATUS": {"RESULT": "SUCCESS", "DETAIL": "Success"}, "ITEM": {"AUTH_TOKEN": "***********"}}
 ```
-That AUTH_TOKEN is what you want to record/write down … that is the secret that allows you to speak to your TV via the REST commands
+That AUTH_TOKEN is what you want to record/write down … that is the secret that allows you to speak to your TV via the REST commands.
+This is what I put into my vizio_tv.json file among other things.

 Again, I would note that the Vizio Home Assistant Integration does all this for you **except** I see no way of knowing the actual AUTH code.
 And without that code, you cannot call the REST service.
 So I just do it myself.